orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 #### Starting Point

 There are 2 primary "manual inputs" to play with.
 The first manual input would be knob 1 (Total rETH Commission Fee).
 The second primary manual input would be knob 2 (Node Operator Base Commission).
-Knob 3 (Node Operator Bonus Commission, and RPL Commission Pot) depends on amount of RPL staked and can capture whatever is left.
+Knob 3 (RPL Value Capture) can capture whatever commission is left ("knob 1 - knob 2").

 1. We can start by leaving total rETH commission fee at **14%** as the market has shown ample demand for this fee, and it is still relatively competitive to other LST's.
 2. For Node Operator Base Commission, we can start by choosing **7%**.
 According to [calculationsAndConclusions](/calculationsAndConclusions.md) and [YieldComparisons](/YieldComparisons.xlsx), a base commission of 7% would be ~1.5x more profitable than solo staking for LEB4's (from bonded ETH yield + base commission alone).
 For reference, Lido's CSM suggested a setup that provided 1.5x more profitability than solo staking.